UPPMAX/UPPMAX-documentation/docs/software/pelle_file_transfer_using_sftp.md

 sftp sven@pelle.uppmax.uu.se
 ```

-### Step 3.
-If asked, give your UPPMAX password
+## 3. If asked, give your UPPMAX password and TOTP

-If asked, give your UPPMAX password.
+If asked, give your UPPMAX password and second factor TOTP.
 You can get rid of this prompt if you have setup SSH keys

-### Step 4.
-Upload/download files to/from Pelle
+## 4. Upload/download files to/from Pelle

 In [`sftp`](../software/sftp.md), upload/download files to/from Pelle.